edsu/inkdroid.org/_posts/2026-06-10-inside-out.md

 I've tried to using newer tools like [Current] which was definitely an improvement, but still didn't quite do it.
 My friend Dan has been [working] on a new RSS tool that works a bit like a personal newspaper, that seems like it could be extremely helpful, and I'm keeping my eye on it.
+But meanwhile the list of unread posts grows...

 Now, I've been very reluctant and slow to introduce LLMs into my daily work.
 But even from under my rock, in a cave, down by the river, I've heard that LLMs are